 Selection is based on evidence from students’ applications, teacher recommendations, and school transcripts of (a) intrinsic motivation to excel; (b) interest and advanced ability in the arts, sciences and/or technology; (c) creativity; and (d) ability to work well independently and in small group settings.
 For more information: dva.hallco.org or 770-533-4004

-- Technology: All 6th grade students experience a Technology Connections course and use laptops not only for their STEM classes, but also for collaborative, student choice learning experiences.
+• Technology: All 6th grade students have the opportunity to experience a Technology Connections course and use laptops not only for their STEM classes, but also for collaborative, student choice learning experiences.